Hadlay-Zhang/MedVQA-RAD/README.md

 This repository is built entirely based on [MICCAI19-MedVQA](https://github.com/aioz-ai/MICCAI19-MedVQA).
 Gratitude to the original authors for their contributions.
 It is recommended to visit the original repository first.

+💡UPDATES:
+- [x] Replace CNNs and LSTMs with Transformers and BERTs.
+- [ ] Support advanced attention network (e.x., Co-Attention Network)
+- [ ] Support implementation on more datasets

 ## Introduction

 The primary goal of this repository is to provide a basic framework for running Medical Visual Question Answering tasks on the VQA-RAD dataset.
 Unlike traditional methods that use CNNs as Image Encoders and RNNs as Text Encoders, this framework aims to utilize advanced Transformer models as replacements.